zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-flags.md

 <a name="portal-query-string-flags-shell-feature-flags-the-extensionname-flag"></a>
 ### The extensionName flag

 The name of the extension can be used as a feature flag.
 The extension name can contain any character in the ranges between [a-z] or [0-9].
+The portal query string can handle multiple extensions simultaneously.
 <!--TODO: Determine whether all uses of the extensionName flag require the 'canmodifystamps` flag. -->
  This flag is used to enable or disable an extension, use different configuration stamps, and provide other run-time functionality.
 A value of `true` will temporarily enable a disabled extension, and allows the use of other flags.
 A value of `false` will temporarily disable the extension and leave it in hidden mode.
 The syntax for the extensionName flag is `https://portal.azure.com?Microsoft_Azure_DevTestLab=true`.
 It requires the `canmodifystamps` flag to contain a value of `true` in order to be in effect.
 For more information, see [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).